anon123person/JPAC-Frontend/README.md

-# JSTP
+# JPAC
- A frontend UI in react js for JSTP token mint
+ A frontend UI in react js for JPAC token mint